-- A ship cannot be included in more than one pool. - The sum of the compliance balance of all ships in a pool is configured to be positive(= total surpluses > total deficits). - A ship that uses "borrowing" cannot be included in a pooling.
+- Up to two pools can be set up, but a ship cannot be included in more than one pool. - GHG intensity of all ships in a pool should achieve the GHG intensity limit of the year. - A ship that uses "borrowing" cannot be included in a pooling.